Mortgage Calculation Methodology 2026

 Users often ask how Amortio compares to calculators from Bankrate, NerdWallet, Zillow, and similar financial media sites.
 While all reputable mortgage calculators use the same underlying amortization formula, there are meaningful differences in implementation, business model, and transparency:

-• Privacy: Many competing calculators collect user data through account creation, email capture, and server-side processing.
-Amortio processes all calculations client-side with zero data collection.
+- Privacy: Many competing calculators collect user data through account creation, email capture, and server-side processing.
+Amortio keeps calculator math client-side and avoids saved calculator-input histories, while ordinary site-level analytics, advertising, consent, and security processing are covered by the Privacy Policy.

 References and Further Reading